SeanFxyz/assembler_exemplar/docs/programming/singletons.md

 or code that needs to persist between scenes or simply needs to be accessible to various parts of the program.

-## `LevelData`

-`LevelData` is responsible for providing the "metadata" of game levels, meaning the data that is required to initially populate the info panels, chip selection menu(s), and other parts of the UI.

-`LevelData` should provide the following methods for accessing this data:

-* `get_levels() -> Array` - Returns a list of all level names.
-* `get_level_data(level: String) -> Dictionary` - Returns a dictionary
-    containing data for the level specified by parameter `level`.

-The dictionary returned by a call to `get_level_data` contains the following keys:

-* `"name"` - The name of the level (must be unique)
-* `"io_name"` - The name of the chip's dictionary in the `ChipIO` singleton.
-* `"depends"` - An array containing the names of levels which the player needs to complete before attempting this one.
-* `"inputs"` - An array of objects representing inputs to the chip.
-             Each of these objects will have the following fields:

-     - `"name"` - The name of the input (string).
-     - `"nbits"` - The number of bits provided by the input (number).
-     - `"pos"` - The default position of the input (two-number array).

-* `"outputs"` - An array of objects representing outputs to the chip.
-             Each of these objects will have the following fields:

-     - `"name"` - The name of the output (string).
-     - `"nbits"` - The number of bits provided by the output (number).
-     - `"pos"` - The default position of the output (two-number array).

 ## `PlayerData`

 `PlayerData` provides access to player-specific data, including the content